 We have not separated the positions of Chairman of the Board and Chief Executive Officer.
 Mr. Lai has served as our Chairman of the Board of Directors since April 2021 and Chief Executive Officer since June 2013.
 We believe that combining the positions of Chairman and Chief Executive Officer allows for focused leadership of our organization which benefits us in our relationships with investors, customers, suppliers, employees and other constituencies.
 We believe that consolidating the leadership of the Company under Mr. Lai is the appropriate leadership structure for our Company and that any risks inherent in that structure are balanced by the oversight of our other independent directors on our Board.
 However, no single leadership model is right for all companies and at all times.
 The Board recognizes that depending on the circumstances, other leadership models, such as the appropriate lead independent director, might be appropriate.
 Accordingly, the Board may periodically review its leadership structure.
-In addition, following the completion of the offering, the Board will hold executive sessions in which only independent directors are present.
+In addition, the Board holds executive sessions in which only independent directors are present.